 How do I collect the samples?

 - If the planned construction will include significant excavation, collect the samples from below the excavated area.
-The samples should be collected from the 0-6 inch interval below the excavation.
-This could be completed through boring to the depth of the planned excavation and then sampling or by actually excavating the soil that is needed to be removed first and then sampling the bottom of the excavation.
-If you choose to excavate the area of construction first and then sample, please be aware that you will need to secure the excavated area and the soil pile while you are awaiting laboratory results and MDA review.
+The samples should be collected from the 6-inch interval below the excavation.
+This could be completed through soil borings to the depth of the planned excavation and then sampling or by excavating the soil that needs to be removed and then sampling the bottom of the excavation.
+If you choose to excavate the area of construction first and then sample, please be aware that you will need to secure the excavated area and the soil pile while you are awaiting laboratory results and MDA review and approval.

-- If significant excavation is not required for the structure(s), sample from the 0 - 6 inch interval, except in graveled areas where samples should be collected from the base of the gravel to 6 inches below the base of the gravel.
+- If significant excavation is not required for the structure(s), sample from the 0 - 6-inch interval, except in graveled areas where samples should be collected from the base of the gravel to 6 inches below the base of the gravel (gravel is loose gravel and/or stones).

 What should the samples be analyzed for?